Check L'Oréal Cosmetic Batch Code

 L'Oréal FAQ

-Why can a L'Oréal result look older than the purchase date?
+Why can the decoded L'Oréal result look older than the purchase date?

 Before you rely on the decoded date